mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/2-setup/README.md

 ### Goal of this stage

-The gaol of this gitlab stage is to deploy OpenEBS components in OpenShift cluster and create the storage pools.
+The goal of this gitlab stage is to deploy OpenEBS components in OpenShift cluster and create the storage pools.

 ### Test Cases in OpenEBS-Setup Stage